fedora-python/portingguide/source/classes.rst

 for metaclasses.
 Read on for details.

-.. index:: object; as base class
+.. index:: object; object as base class
 .. index:: old-style class
 .. index:: new-style class